AGonzalez2003/Pool-Lane-Reserver/README.md

 ## How to Use

 1. **Settings Page**:
-   - Set number of lanes.
+   - Set number of lanes
-   - Close lanes if needed.
+   - Close lanes if needed
-   - Adjust timer settings.
+   - Adjust timer settings
 2. **Main Page**:
-   - Click a lane to mark it as occupied or available.
+   - Click a lane to mark it as occupied or available
-   - Watch the timers countdown automatically.
+   - Watch the timers countdown automatically
 3. **Waitlist**:
-   - Add, view, and remove swimmers from the waitlist.
+   - Add, view, and remove swimmers from the waitlist
 4. **Reset**:
-   - Reset all lanes and timers quickly if needed.
+   - Reset all lanes and timers quickly if needed

 ---